DeegaLabs/aurora-scholar/docs/USE_CASES.md

 ---

-## UC02: User uploads sources
+## UC02: User uploads declared sources (NotebookLM-style)

 ### Description
-User uploads files (PDFs, images, videos, audios) that will be used as sources for the AI assistant during writing.
+User explicitly declares and uploads sources (PDFs, links, images, videos, audios) that will be used as reference for the AI assistant during writing.
+The AI uses **only** these declared sources - never generates content beyond what's in them.
+This follows the NotebookLM-style approach where sources are explicitly declared.

 ### Actors
 - User

 ### Preconditions
 - User is in editor
-- Editor supports file upload
+- Editor supports file/link upload
+- User has declared their intuition (Layer 1)

 ### Main Flow

-1. User clicks "Add Source"
+1. User clicks "Add Declared Source"
-2. System displays file selector
+2. System displays options: Upload file or Add link
-3. User selects one or more files
+3. User selects one or more files/links
 4. System validates types and sizes
-5. System uploads files
+5. System uploads files or processes links
-6. System processes files (OCR, transcription, etc.)
+6. System processes sources:
+   - Extracts text from PDFs, images (OCR)
+   - Transcribes videos and audios
+   - Extracts content from links
+   - Vectorizes and creates embeddings for AI reference
+   - Extracts metadata (title, author, date, etc.)
-7. System displays added sources in sidebar
+7. System displays added declared sources in sidebar
-8. Sources available for AI to consult
+8. Declared sources available for AI to consult **only**
+9. AI uses only these declared sources as knowledge base (never generates beyond them)

 ### Mermaid Diagram